burakozpoyraz/burakozpoyraz.github.io/_posts/deneme_yazıları/2020-09-19-WelcomeToResearch.markdown

 ---
 layout: post
-title: About Me
+title: Welcome To Research
 date: 2020-09-19
 description:
 img: Welcome_CoverPhoto.jpeg
 fig-caption:
 tags: [Welcome, Biography]
-categories: [DeepLearning, Math]
+categories: deneme_yazıları
 ---

 Hello, my name is Burak Özpoyraz.

-COPY 4
+You will find all my papers(not white ones ;)) on this site.